AbhinandanMandal/AbhinandanMandal/README.md

 </p>

 Welcome to my GitHub!
-I am deeply passionate about **Artificial Intelligence**, with a strong focus on **designing and developing efficient, explainable AI tools for assistive, responsible, and sustainable applications**.
+I am deeply passionate about **Artificial Intelligence**, with a strong focus on **designing and developing efficient, explainable AI systems for assistive, responsible, and sustainable applications**.
 I am particularly fascinated by the inner workings of **deep neural networks** and driven by a curiosity to **reverse-engineer and understand their underlying mechanisms**.

 ## **What I Do**